matt-gardner/util/README.md

 ## Version 1.2.4:

-- Added simple methods for reading and writing binary files to FileUtil.
+- Added simple methods for reading and writing binary files, and for deleting directories, to FileUtil.

 ## Version 1.2.3: